Degas’ Bathers Paintings: Realist Aphrodites

 After the Bath: Naked Woman Rubbing her Neck, executed at point 13.
 (3) © Wikimedia Commons.

-Once again the model’s face is hidden, we cannot judge her character or mood; what we have is a beautiful but anonymous sculptural female ‘specimen’.
+Once again the model’s face is hidden, we cannot judge her character or mood; what we have in the picture is a beautiful but anonymous sculptural female ‘specimen’.

-She is sitting on the edge of a bath, the clean cool metallic lines of the bath contrast with the full fleshy roundness of her hips and buttocks.
+She is sitting on the edge of a bath, the clean, cool, hard metallic lines contrast with the full, fleshy roundness of her hips and buttocks.

-Her form is contrasted with the strong vertical background panels.
-These panels represent, perhaps, a dressing screen, a curtain, and wallpaper but, as in many later Degas works, are alluded to by colour rather than form.
+Her form is contrasted with some strong vertical background panels.
+The shapes represent, perhaps, a dressing screen, a curtain, and wallpaper but, as in many later Degas works, are alluded to by colour rather than form.

-Degas appears to be slipping away from his traditional framework of strict realistic representation and shifting to cues given by colour of what might be behind the model.
-Because the background is a pleasant wash of colour our primary focus is now on the presence of the bather and her elegant attitude.
+Degas appears to be slipping away from his traditional framework of strict realistic representation and shifting to cues given by colour of what may be behind the model.
+That pleasant background wash of colour means our primary focus is now on the presence of the bather and her elegant attitude.

 The bathers’ unconscious equilibrium